 All of the social media platforms have their own strengths and weaknesses.
-A post that might go viral on Facebook might not be received as well on Instagram.
+A post that might go viral on Facebook might not be received as well on Instagram, and as a result require you to buy Instagram likes in order to get it trending.
 A series of time-sensitive posts on Twitter might get lost in Facebook’s complicated algorithms.
 Play off of the strengths of each platform depending on what you’re doing.

 “On a race weekend, we’re most active on Twitter posting results and frequent updates throughout the weekend because it’s a quick-hit platform,” Michalek says.
 “We use Instagram stories a lot during the weekend as well, where we’re able to show the ebbs and flows of the day, then we can do a regular post at the end of the day as more of a recap.
 Facebook is where we have one of our larger followings, so we generally try to post on there just as much as we are on Twitter and Instagram, but it all comes down to the message we’re trying to communicate.”